- Who are the pioneers in the market?

 AI virtual agents also boost engagement – patients interact with an animated assistant eagerly since they feel more comfortable sharing information with a program than with their regular provider.

 They improve treatment adherence rates, as their virtual consultant is available 24/7 and it is always possible to ask for advice, and they reduce costs by reducing the number of visits to hospitals and the number of staff labor hours as humans just cannot make as many calls or record as much information or analysis as the apps can.

-To build an app like Sensely you definitely need a strong collaboration between:
+To build an app like Sensely you definitely need strong collaboration between:

-· some thirds parties who already have AI platforms which can be used for the desired app features
+- some thirds parties who already have AI platforms that can be used for the desired app features.

 Vladimir Tutov, Senior Project Manager at Archer Software said:

 “The length of the development process will for sure depend on the complexity and features of the app.
 Such projects usually involve a lot of innovative solutions and are quite knowledge-intensive.
-That’s why Sense.ly has been developing their app for a several years.
-On average a development team can create a virtual nurse app within 18-20 months, provided the above mentioned collaboration with a hospital IT team and a healthcare experts are available.”
+That’s why Sense.ly has been developing its app for several years.
+On average a development team can create a virtual nurse app within 18-20 months, provided the above-mentioned collaboration with a hospital IT team, and healthcare experts are available.”

 Archer Software is a premier software development company, partnering for success with the most dynamic and successful start-ups and enterprises across various areas of the economy, including healthcare.